 Finally, the appeals court, following in the heels of Reginelli, Krappa and Leadbitter, ruled that no portions of a hospital’s credentials file is privileged under the PRPA – even those portions that reflect an evaluation of the quality and efficiency of services provided by physicians and other licensed healthcare professionals.

 As the Ungurian opinion makes plain, Pennsylvania’s judiciary is looking at every nook and cranny of the federal and state privilege laws for reasons to deny the privilege protection.
-Hospitals and other healthcare providers seeking to invoke the PSQIA and PRPA privilege protection should carefully re-evaluate their internal policies and procedures for conducting peer review as well as state and federal patient safety analysis and reporting.
-Providers should make sure that their policies and practices are internally consistent and that they strictly conform to the requirements of the applicable statutes and regulations.
-In addition, providers must be prepared to make a very strong showing at the trial court level and to litigate the issues through every layer of appeal, or these important protections could be lost.
+Hospitals and other healthcare providers seeking to invoke the PSQIA and PRPA privilege protection must be prepared to make a very strong showing at the trial court level and to litigate the issues through every layer of appeal, or these important protections will be lost

 Disclaimer: This post does not offer specific legal advice, nor does it create an attorney-client relationship.
 You should not reach any legal conclusions based on the information contained in this post without first seeking the advice of counsel.